Golf course: Commercial

-A commercial course is owned and managed by a private organisation and is operated for profit.
+A commercial course is owned and managed by a private organization and is operated for profit.
 They may be constructed to provide a core or supplementary attraction for visitors to a hotel or commercial resort, as the centrepiece to a real estate development, as an exclusive Country Club, or as a "Pay and Play" course open to the general public.
-Notable examples include Pinehurst in the USA and Gleneagles in Scotland.
+Notable examples include Pinehurst in the US and Gleneagles in Scotland.

 Municipal

 A municipal course is owned and managed by a local government body for the benefit of residents and visitors.
-Some of the historic Scottish golf courses, including St Andrews and Carnoustie fall into this category along with Bethpage in the USA and many others of less renown.
+Some of the historic Scottish golf courses, including St Andrews and Carnoustie fall into this category along with Bethpage and Pebble Beach in the US and many others of less renown.
 It is increasingly common for the management of municipal courses to be contracted out to commercial or other organisations or the course to be sold or shut down completely.

 Associated clubs

 Many commercial and municipal establishments have associated golf clubs, who arrange competitions for their members on the courses and may provide clubhouse facilities.
 In the UK particularly, some older private members clubs have an associated "Artisan" club, originally established to provide low-cost golf with limited playing rights in exchange for unpaid work on the course.
-These associated clubs may be totally independent organisations from the course management, or may have various degrees of formal or informal links.
+These associated clubs may be totally independent organizations from the course management, or may have various degrees of formal or informal links.

+Golf courses around the world

+As per 2019 there were 38,864 golf courses around the world.
+A 2019 study revealed that 78% of the world's supply of golf courses are located in 10 countries: the United States, Japan, Canada, England, Australia, Germany, France, South Korea, Sweden and Scotland.

 Environmental impact

 Environmental concerns over the use of land for golf courses have grown since the 1960s.
 Specific issues include the amount of water required for irrigation and the use of chemical pesticides and fertilizers in maintenance, as well as the destruction of wetlands and other environmentally important areas during construction.

+Pesticides and fertilizers

+These pesticides run off into bodies of water and cause over flowing of pesticides into water which causes algae blooms that destroys whole ecosystem shutdowns.

+The U.S. Environmental Protection Agency prohibited the use of Diazinon on golf courses and sod farms because of its negative impact on bird species in 1988.

+Irrigation

+The United States Golf Association (USGA) reported in 2012 that in the U.S. golf course irrigation used approximately 2.08 billion gallons of water per day to irrigate its golf courses.
 The United Nations estimates that, worldwide, golf courses consume about 2.5 billion gallons/9.5 billion litres of water per day.
-Many golf courses are now irrigated with non-potable water and rainwater.
-In 1988, the U.S. Environmental Protection Agency prohibited the use of Diazinon on golf courses and sod farms because of its negative impact on bird species.

 In 2022 the U.S. Geological Survey reported that the state of Utah uses about 38 million gallons of water on its golf courses per day - enough water to fill almost 58 Olympic-sized swimming pools.